SolaceProducts/pubsubplus-gke-quickstart/README.md

 1. Use google cloud console to create GKE cluster of one node and deploy pod and service to that cluster.
 This will finish with a Solace VMR deployed to GKE

-* Download and execute the clustre create and deployment script in the google cloud shell.
+* Download and execute the cluster create and deployment script in the google cloud shell.
 Replace &lt;password&gt; with a unique password.
 Replace ??? with the release tag of the image in the container registry.

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-kubernetes-quickstart/68545/scripts/start_vmr.sh